signalfx/serverless-python/README.rst

 SignalFx Python Google Cloud Function Wrapper
 ==============================

-SignalFx Python Google Cloud Function Wrapper.
+~~SignalFx Python Google Cloud Function Wrapper.~~ This doc will be updated as the dependency structure finalizes.

 Usage
 -----

 The SignalFx Python Google Cloud Function Wrapper is a wrapper around a Google Cloud Function Python function handler, used to instrument execution of the function and send metrics and traces to SignalFx.

 Installation